 I arrived at Mrauk U in the early afternoon after a sweltering 3-hour journey from Sittwe.
 The non-aircon shared minibus brought me to the “bus station” which was really more like some squalid marketplace.
 Sleepy and dusty, those who tend to jump to conclusions may immediately regret making the trip.
 Surprisingly, the drivers seemed more like barbers taking their turns than some of the hungry fish in a feeding frenzy I encountered elsewhere.
 It was all quiet and orderly.
 Only one driver approached me, seemingly with the approval of the others.
 I took his tuk tuk to the Shwe Thazin Hotel.
 Knowing the value of local knowledge, I had a whole list of questions for the hotel staff.
-The curfew time was actually 21:00 and not 19:00 as mentioned in so many online sources.
+I found out that the curfew time was actually 21:00 and not 19:00 as mentioned in so many online sources.
 Yes, the only reliable info is local info.

 Almost like a reflection of hotels in Ubud (Bali), the Shwe Tharzin has some fine bungalows set within a luxuriant garden, but the room I booked was inside an uninspiring block right at the end.
 I soon realised that there were practically no tourists staying here.
 The rooms were occupied by international relief workers.
 Clearly, it’s not business as usual in Mrauk U, but for a new arrival like me, there was no evidence of the ongoing civil war.
 No sign of soldiers.
 No firing.
 No bullet holes.
 But yes, this is a war zone.

 Of course, all this is not unexpected; otherwise I would not have dared set foot here.
 When I climb a volcano, the oxymoronic (sometimes just moronic) “uninitiated experts” would think that I would be leaping over rivulets of molten lava.
 A war zone like Mrauk U mentioned in the MFA’s website probably make them visualise hails of bullets and bombs exploding everywhere.
 If that were the case, the minibus driver would never have driven me here.
 The young mother with her toddler wouldn’t have travelled on the same bus.
 How do they know it’s safe?
 They all get live updates from the ground.
 This is the only reliable information.